 "Marketers see better results — and ultimately pay less — by focusing on owning rather than renting data,” said Ian Dailey, senior director of product marketing at Invoca.
 “However, not all first-party data is created equal, and many marketers miss out on extremely rich sources of data, like conversational data, because they lack the necessary technologies to extract this info or they face organizational silos that prevent access."

-To help marketers take advantage of the goldmine of first-party data from conversations, Invoca recently released Signal Discovery, the latest extension to its award-winning Signal AI conversational analytics suite.
+To take advantage of the goldmine of first-party data from conversations, Invoca customers can utilize Signal Discovery, an extension of the award-winning Signal AI conversation analytics suite.
 Signal Discovery is a first-of-its-kind tool that uses unsupervised machine learning to analyze businesses’ calls to automatically uncover conversational insights about their high-intent buyers.
 Marketers can use these insights to inform customer acquisition strategy, drive revenue growth and improve the buying experience.

 The report also found that marketers today do not face issues when it comes to general access to data; in fact, 31% said a top challenge is that there is too much data to analyze.
 The other top hurdles marketers encounter when using data to optimize ad performance are data quality and accuracy (46%), followed by privacy and security concerns (42%), and then data that is siloed and difficult to integrate (28%).